On this page:

 Within our generalist model of training, you will find opportunities to pursue interests and achieve added depth in selected areas of practice.
-Students may elect to pursue added depth in the following emphasis areas: child; health, rehabilitation, and primary care; or forensic psychology.
+Students may elect to pursue added depth in the following emphasis areas: child; health, rehabilitation, and neuropsychology; or forensic psychology.

 Diversity and the Educational and Social Context

 We devote ourselves to ensuring diversity throughout the program.
 Consistent with our mission, our focus is to recruit and retain a diverse community that is welcoming and inclusive.

 Preparation for Careers in Today's World of Practice

 The Wright State School of Professional Psychology (SOPP) has the resources, programs, and curricula to meet these needs, including:

 Our training in multiprofessional health care provides students opportunities for learning to collaborate with members of other health professions in multiprofessional health care.
 Many of our clinical placements offer students opportunities to work with staff from other professions.